What is this?

 How does it work?

-Group Support: Through themed Zoom meetings, individuals will have the opportunity to talk about and share works-in-progress, aspirations, and frustrations, in a group setting.
-This is a great way to connect with other Black creatives in and around Toronto!
+Group Support: Through themed Zoom meetings, individuals have the opportunity to talk about and share works-in-progress, aspirations, and frustrations, in a group setting.
+All artistic and creative practices are accepted.
+This is a great way to connect with other Black creatives in and around Toronto and beyond!

 How do I join?

-Register here to be included in the mailing list for the upcoming sessions:
+Register here to be included in the mailing list for upcoming sessions.
+The Black Mosaic has completed its fall 2020 season, and its spring 2021 season.
+It continues with monthly sessions.

 Who leads this?